-You can jazz up any picture to elicit emotions, capture ideas and persuade audiences.
+With Photoshop, you can change pictures to elicit emotions, capture ideas and persuade audiences.
 With so many concerns over lighting and professionalism, Photoshop is king for editing images due to its overwhelming selection of tools.
 InDesign has a little wiggle room to work with pictures, but it’s generally for changing the size of an image rather than altering it drastically.

-Next is logos – brand signifiers that bring the task of keeping logo quality intact.
-Logos change in size often as they are used on everything an organization creates and distributes.
+Logos are brand signifiers that require quality maintenence.
+This is because logos change in size often as they are used on everything an organization creates and distributes.
 Photoshop aids in the initial creation of a logo, but after that it fails to maintain quality.
-The result of changing logo size in Photoshop is deterioration of the image – an unacceptable outcome.
+The result of logo size changes in Photoshop is deterioration of the image – an unacceptable outcome.
 InDesign is a bad choice to create logos, but it offers resize options for imported images.
 This makes it a great tool for logo integrity, since it can change sizes of numerous logos using the master page function.

 InDesign vs Photoshop – Text Usage in a Project

 Text defines a presentation in both its content and aesthetic.
 Depending on your needs, either system may work best.
 Photoshop might be preferable for changing the way a text appears.
-This includes things like color of text, a seemingly unimportant detail that actually holds a lot of potential power in any presentation.
+This includes things like color of text, a seemingly unimportant detail that is powerful in a presentation.
 Color of a text can even change the meaning of the text entirely.
 Photoshop can edit text, check it for correct spelling and morph its appearance.
 These visual manipulations of text carry a lot of importance and make Photoshop a strong candidate for text use in a campaign.

 InDesign handles projects with heavier text needs better than Photoshop, and it can control mass amounts of text features all at once to simplify tasks.
 Ultimately, InDesign does more with text, especially with text-dominant layouts.
 Like Photoshop, InDesign can also change the color of text, though users will find the color-changing tools of each system have differences to them.
 Weigh the benefits of both InDesign and Photoshop alongside your typical projects.